alexsrocha82/Data_Eengineering/Tokio_Olympic_Azure_Project/README.md

 - Transform the data with Azure Databricks.
 - Copy the transformed data into the Storage Container (Transformed Data).
 - Use Azure Synapse Analytics to create and copy the data to a database.
-- Visualize and create dashboard indicators using Power BI."
+- Visualize and create dashboard indicators using Power BI.

 ![Alt text](image.png)